wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

   - `.commitWithPasswordAndBiometry(password:)` is now `.persistithPasswordAndBiometry(password:)`
   - `.commitWithPasswordAndBiometry(password:customBiometryKey:customPossessionKey:)` is now `.persistWithPasswordAndBiometry(password:customBiometryKey:customPossessionKey:)`

-- The `PowerAuthAuthentication` object is now immutable and no longer implements `NSCopying` protocol.
+- The `PowerAuthAuthentication` object is now immutable and no longer implements the `NSCopying` protocol.

-- `PowerAuthErrorCode` now contains new `.timeSynchronization` case indicating a problem with the time synchronization.
+- `PowerAuthErrorCode` now contains a new `.timeSynchronization` case indicating a problem with the time synchronization.

 - Removed all interfaces deprecated in release `1.7.x`